-From the limestone peaks of Halong Bay, the French boulevards of the capital Hanoi and the thick forests of the north-west, to the charming tea shops of cultural Hoi An, the glorious beaches of Nha Trang and Phu Quoc, and the floating markets of the mighty Mekong River, you'll find cultural diversity and natural wonders around each and every corner.
+From the limestone peaks of Halong Bay, the French boulevards of the capital Hanoi and the thick forests of the north-west, to the charming tea shops of cultural Hoi An, the glorious beaches of Nha Trang and Phu Quoc, and the floating markets of the mighty Mekong River, you'll find cultural diversity and natural wonders around each and every corner on a Vietnam holiday.

 Having thrown off the shackles of a turbulent 20th century, the country and its people are now looking to the future with eager anticipation, with Ho Chi Minh City, formerly Saigon, perhaps the best example of a rapidly modernising city.
-Yet the scents of the past are still carried in the air, be it the aroma of freshly baked baguettes wafting from a Hoi An street stall or the damp staleness of the air in underground tunnels dug during desperate guerrilla conflict in the Vietnam War.
+Yet you'll still sense the the scents of the past in the air during a holiday in Vietnam, be it the aroma of freshly baked baguettes wafting from a Hoi An street stall or the damp staleness of the air in underground tunnels dug during desperate guerrilla conflict in the Vietnam War.

 Click on a place name below to find out more.
 Alternatively, to start planning where to go in Vietnam, talk to one of our destination specialists on 020 7590 0613.